• Home

 Can we see that the intense pleasure of “perfect” sex depends on conditions, conditions that we might have little or no control over?
 Can we allow each other to be human, with all the faults of being human?

 An Objective View.
 All these forces can greatly inflame sexual desire into a real problem.
 Can we use this material to build a more objective view towards sexual desire, so that it becomes less insistent, and more manageable?
-How can Buddhist themes on desire and suffering be applied to best effect?
+Can we make a wise skilful choice : shall we follow this sexual desire, or will we refuse to be pushed around by it?

 Noble Truths of Buddhism.